sjp38/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

 End of target memory region in physical address.

 The end physical address of memory region that DAMON_LRU_SORT will do work against.
-By default, biggest System RAM is used as the region.
+By default, the system's entire physical memory is used as the region.

 addr_unit
 ---------